WilliamZimmermann/vh7shifts/README.md

 ## Versioning

-We use [GitHub](http://github.com/) for versioning.
-Please, use the release/0.2.0 to test as the system is not completed yet.
+I'm using [GitHub](http://github.com/) for versioning.
+Please, use the master branch to test.

 ## Authors